CSCI 159 Lab 4 exercises

 // if square is bigger than originalNum

-// then set upperBound = square
+// then set upperBound = estimate

 // otherwise if square is smaller than originalNum

-// then set lowerBound = square
+// then set lowerBound = estimate

 // otherwise